Z1mcot/telegram-api-generator/example/telegram.md

     createForumTopic(chat_id: IntegerOrString, name: String, icon_color: Integer, icon_custom_emoji_id: String)

 <p>Use this method to edit name and icon of a topic in a forum supergroup chat.
-The bot must be an administrator in the chat for this to work and must have <em>can_manage_topics</em> administrator rights, unless it is the creator of the topic.
+The bot must be an administrator in the chat for this to work and must have the <em>can_manage_topics</em> administrator rights, unless it is the creator of the topic.
 Returns <em>True</em> on success.</p>

     editForumTopic(chat_id: IntegerOrString, message_thread_id: Integer, name: String, icon_custom_emoji_id: String)